-Children Missing Education (pre-school sessions)
+Children absent from education (pre-school/nursery sessions)

 Staff will be aware that children's non-attendance, particularly repeatedly, can be a vital warning sign of a range of safeguarding possibilities.
 Early intervention will be taken to identify the risk of any underlying safeguarding concerns and the settings policy for following up on non-attenders will be followed.
 The setting will have at least two, up to date, emergency contacts for a child.